 - Obligations to provide goods or services in the future (for example, a newspaper paid for a subscription over the next 12 months)

 Owners’ equity refers to anything that belongs to the owners of a business after any liabilities are accounted for.
 If you were to add up all the resources a business owns (the assets) and subtract all the claims from third parties (the liabilities), the residual leftover is the owners’ equity.

 Owners’ equity includes two key elements.
 The first is money, which is contributed to the business in the form of an investment in exchange for some degree of ownership (typically represented by shares of stock).
 The second is earnings that the company generates over time and records in financial documents that speak to a company’s health.

 Income Statement or Profit and Loss Statement (P&L)

 An income or profit and loss (P&L) statement is really the easiest and most important financial statement for a new or small business to understand.
-It summarizes all income and expenses over a given period, including the cumulative impact of revenue, rain, expense, and loss transactions.
+It summarizes all income and expenses over a given period, including the cumulative impact of revenue, expenses, and loss transactions.
 This financial statement allows you to look at your overall business or at specific segments or product/service lines to understand their contribution as part of the business mix.